zainezq/web-port/src/assets/blogs/nginx.md

 ### 2. **Reverse Proxy**
 Nginx can act as a middleman, forwarding client requests to backend servers.
+For instance, let's you have a docker service running on `localhost:4000` and you want to make it so that it routes to your website, Nginx will do the work for you, and you'll be able to access that service on: `yourwebsite.com:4000`.

 ### 3. **Load Balancing**
 For applications that rely on multiple servers, Nginx distributes incoming traffic evenly across them, which ensures smooth performance even during high traffics.